microsoft/playwright/docs/src/test-reporters.md

 ### Multiple reporters

-You can use multiple reporters at the same time, for example `'list'` for nice terminal output and `'json'` for comprehensive json file with test results.
+You can use multiple reporters at the same time.
+For example  you can use`'list'` for nice terminal output and `'json'` to get a comprehensive json file with the test results.

 ```js js-flavor=js
 // playwright.config.js